observablehq/runtime/README.md

 <a href="#DOM_select" name="DOM_select">#</a> DOM.<b>select</b>(<i>values</i>)

-Returns a new select element with an option for each of the strings in the specified *values* array.
-For example, this:
+Returns a new select element with an option for each string in the specified *values* array.
+For example, to create a drop-down menu of three colors:

 ```js
 var select = DOM.select(["red", "green", "blue"]);
 ```

-Is equivalent to:
+This is equivalent to:

 ```js
 var select = document.createElement("select");